rendner/jhexviewer/README.md

         - decrease font size (`crtl + '-'`)
     - switch focus between areas (`tab`)

-# Dependencies
-There are no third party dependencies used in the project.

 # Build the project
 Requires Maven and Java 8 or higher to build.